Previously known as The Transformation Trust

 Final student projects can be submitted here for feedback!

-Each lesson will be approximately 20 – 30 minutes long, followed by a challenge set by the lesson leaders to complete in the hour or so following the lesson.
-The lessons will be fun and informative, looking at the use of technology in our everyday lives and link into future career paths for the students.
+The resources are still available to watch on-demand.
+Each lesson is approximately 20 - 30 minutes long, and are followed by a challenge to complete in the hour or so after the lesson.
+These lessons are fun and informative and look at the use of technology in our everyday lives and link into future career paths for the students, with topics covered ranging from manufacturing & engineering, to retail, food and the environment.

 The James Dyson Foundation has added a range of new, free, downloadable resources to support home schooling requirements at the current time: